-Managing a healthcare clinic means juggling multiple responsibilities, from billing and marketing to operations and patient care.
-Benchmarking key performance indicators (KPIs) can give you a quantifiable way to evaluate performance and make informed business decisions.
+Managing a healthcare clinic means juggling billing, marketing, operations, and patient care.
+Benchmarking key performance indicators gives you a clear way to evaluate results and make solid decisions.
+It also connects day-to-day work to broader business objectives and strategic planning across your organization’s performance.

 Why benchmarking KPIs is crucial for independent practices